Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Analysis.md

 7. If done successfully, output should be "DONE!" and you should have a aparc+aseg_fmcprstc_026.nii and regressor_wm_ventrical_026.mat in your unpack folder

 ### Prepare Stimulus Onset
-1. Download MatLab script file from step 2 (on FH GitHib page 11) and add file to fhlin_toolbox folder
+1. Download MatLab script file from step 2 called make_soa.m (on FH GitHib page 11) and add file to fhlin_toolbox folder
 2. On the right hand side under scripts also download 'SOA_s026.mat' from FH Github and put into unpack folder for subject you are working on
 3. Double click on the 'make_soa.m' file in the fhlin_toolbox folder for it to open in MatLab
 4. If done successfully, you should have a file 'fmri_soa_01.para' and 'fmri_soa_02.para' in your subjects unpack folder